 Historical Milestones

-- 1864 — The first graduates of the College of California, predecessor of the University of California, received their degrees at a commencement held in June 1864 at the Presbyterian Church in Oakland.
+- 1864 — The first graduates of the College of California, predecessor of the University of California, received their degrees at a Commencement held in June 1864 at the Presbyterian Church in Oakland.
 Highlights included an address by California Senator Newton Booth and the reading of Daphne, a poem composed for the occasion by Bret Harte.

-- 1873 — On July 16, 1873, campuswide commencement ceremonies began in Berkeley.
+- 1873 — On July 16, 1873, campuswide Commencement ceremonies began in Berkeley.
 The exercises were held in the large hall of North College and, again, Newton Booth (now governor) gave an address.

 - 1943–46 — During a portion of World War II, 1943–46, the university maintained an accelerated program of three terms yearly.
 Exercises held at the end of each term were known as “graduation convocations.”